Adam Wylie

 Adam Augustus Wylie (born May 23, 1984) is an American actor, magician and a former Crayola spokesman.
-Wylie is known most for playing Zack Brock, the youngest son of Doctor and Sheriff Brock's children, on Picket Fences from 1992 to 1996.
+He played Zack Brock, the youngest son of Doctor and Sheriff Brock's children, on Picket Fences from 1992 to 1996.
+Wylie is also a voice actor; his voice roles include Brainiac 5 in Legion of Super Heroes (2006–2008), Pierce Wheels in the Ben 10 franchise (2008–2011), and Peter Pan in Jake and the Never Land Pirates (2012–2015).

 Early life

 Wylie was born in San Dimas, California, the son of Karen and Leonard Wylie.
 He is one of five children, including brothers Eric, Ben, Aaron, and sister, Tai.
 He started his acting career at the age of four in a candy commercial.
 He attended Upland Christian Schools in Upland, California and Condit Elementary in Claremont, California.

 Career

 Voice-over work

-By the age of nine, he was busy with voice-over work, including the voice of young Prince Derek in The Swan Princess (1994), and David in All Dogs Go to Heaven 2 (1996).
+By the age of nine, Wylie was busy with voice-over work, including the voice of young Prince Derek in The Swan Princess (1994), and David in All Dogs Go to Heaven 2 (1996).
 He then lent his voice to many animated series, including Dennis the Menace as the title character (1993–94), Hey Arnold! as Curly (1996–2002), Crayola Kids Adventures, Napoleon as the title character (1997), The King and I (1999) as Louis Leonowens, and Walt Disney Television Animation's pilot Kitty's Dish (as Josh).
 Wylie's voice credits also include Batman Beyond, Pepper Ann as Crash, As Told By Ginger as Ian Richton, Midnight Club II, Jimmy Olsen in the 2007 direct-to-DVD film, Superman: Doomsday, the roles of Fred Nerk, Nigel Thrall and Bananas B on American Dragon: Jake Long, Avatar: The Last Airbender, Ben 10, and the character Justin in The Easter StoryKeepers.

 He also starred as Mike Fowler in Focus on the Family's The Last Chance Detectives audio cases (2004).

-Wylie also starred as the voice of Brainiac 5 and Colossal Boy in the animated television show Legion of Super Heroes and the voice of Ulraj in the Secret Saturdays.
+Wylie also starred as the voice of Brainiac 5 and Colossal Boy in the animated series Legion of Super Heroes and the voice of Ulraj in The Secret Saturdays.

 Wylie voiced the lead role in Sir Malcolm and the Missing Prince, the first series in Lamplighter Publishing's new radio drama Lamplighter Theatre.
 This radio drama is a two-hour production.

 He also voices Ryan Cummings in the popular Christian audio drama series Adventures in Odyssey.

 From 2012 to 2013, Wylie voiced Tritannus, the main antagonist in the fifth season of Winx Club.